Blog

 • The amount of rent to be paid and how often tenants will pay rent

-• The period of time the agreement will stand for and any break clauses
+• The period the agreement will stand for and any break clauses

 • The rights and responsibilities of the landlord and tenant(s) – you can find more on this below